Principursa/loar-monorepo/apps/contracts/README.md

 calls UniverseTokenDeployer.sol and sets hook, fee and LP locker used

 ### Universe
-At it's core the universe contract is a directed acyclic graph in which any user can call createNode.
+At it's core the universe contract is a directed acyclic graph in which any user can contribute to universe by calling createNode.
 ```solidity
     function createNode(
         string memory _link,